Course Catalog

 2 units

 Applications of practical skills for effective, meaningful study in the context of a full, busy life.
 Topics include learning styles, time management, test preparation, and life balance.
 Specific techniques for efficient reading comprehension, note-taking, memorization, and self-assessment are introduced.
-Enrollment restricted to college members and by permission of instructor.
 Enrollment limited to 15.
 May be repeated for credit.

 STEV 16